nais/unleasherator/docs/apitoken.md

 # ApiToken

-Status: `draft`
+Status: `alpha`

-`ApiToken` is a resource that allows you to create API tokens for Unleash.
+`ApiToken` is a resource that allows you to create API tokens for an Unleash instance.

 ## Implementation

-Check if an `Unleash` or `RemoteUnleash`, resource exists in the same namespace, or a `GlobalUnleash`, with the name specified in the `unleashName` field.
-If it does, create an API token for the Unleash instance and store it in a secret with the name specified in the `secretName` in the same namespace.
+Creates a new unleash API token for the Unleash instance specified in the `unleashInstance` field.
+This can be either an `Unleash` or a `RemoteUnleash` resource in the same namespace.

-Inside the secret, the API token will be stored in the `token` key.
+The token will be stored in secret in the same namespace as the `ApiToken` resource.
+The name of the secret is specified in the `secretName` field and contains a single key `token` with the value of the token.

 ## Spec